lanzariel/LaTeXguidelines/README.md

 ![Overleaf Error](/OverError.png)

-It means that you did a mistake.
+It means that you made a mistake.
 You have to fix it before the submission.
 Click on it to have additional information!
 For example, clicking on this specific error we get

 ![Overleaf Error 1](/WrongNewline.png)